erosiv/soillib/README.md

 	- Convenient but decoupled interoperability w.
 OpenGL textures through `TinyEngine` somehow.
 	- Better image reallocation handling w. alignment and bit-masks.
 	- Unified "GDAL No Data" point handling in `GeoTIFF`, including a meshing concept.
+- `soillib/util`
+	- Add a CRTP based buffer memory allocation tracker for debugging, to determine the total amount of memory consumed by `soillib`
+	- Extend the memory pool to allow for paging through a tree.